Masabumi Hosono: Return to Japan

 Hosono's story attracted little attention at first.
 He went to the offices of Mitsui in New York to ask friends for help to get him home.
 From there he travelled to San Francisco to find a ship back to Japan.
 A local newspaper heard of his story and dubbed him the "Lucky Japanese Boy".
 Back in Tokyo, he was interviewed by a number of magazines and newspapers including the daily Yomiuri Shimbun, which ran a photograph of him with his family.

 According to a 1997 article released around the time of the blockbuster film Titanic, Hosono soon found himself the target of public condemnation.
 He was publicly condemned in the United States.
-He was described as a "stowaway" aboard lifeboat 10 by Archibald Gracie, who wrote a best-selling account of the disaster, while the seaman in charge of the boat, Able Seaman Edward Buley, told a US Senate inquiry that Hosono and the other man had disguised themselves as women in order to sneak aboard.
+He was described as a "stowaway" aboard lifeboat 10 by Archibald Gracie, who wrote a best-selling account of the disaster, while the crew member in charge of the boat, Able Seaman Edward Buley, told a US Senate inquiry that Hosono and the other man had disguised themselves as women in order to sneak aboard.
 This false accusation was not reported in Japan.

 He lost his job and was condemned as a coward by the Japanese press.
 The 1997 article claimed that school textbooks described him as an example of how to be dishonourable and he was denounced as immoral by a professor of ethics.
 A 2007 reinvestigation by Andō Kenji, published in Shinchō 45, was unable to find any such textbooks.
 In any case, he was soon reemployed by the Ministry, as he was too valuable to lose, and continued to work there until his death in 1939.